Events and Activities

 Edwin Moses

-Three-time Tour de France winner Greg LeMond and three-time Olympic medalist Edwin Moses will be featured speakers at the public unveiling of the Major Taylor memorial from noon to 1 p.m.
-Wednesday, May 21, at the Worcester Public Library.
+Three-time Tour de France winner Greg LeMond and three-time Olympic medalist Edwin Moses were featured speakers at the public unveiling of the Major Taylor memorial May 21, 2008, at the Worcester Public Library.
 LeMond, who won a world championship in cycling 90 years after Major Taylor did, and Moses, who dominated the 400-meter hurdles in track and field for a decade, were each named "Sports Illustrated Sportsman of the Year" at the height of their athletic careers in the 1980s.

-Preceding the noontime ceremony, the Seven Hills Wheelmen and the Charles River Wheelmen's Wednesday Wheelers will lead a 30-mile bicycle ride starting and ending at the library.
-Meet in the McGrath Municipal Parking Lot on Salem Street behind the library; the parking meters take 50 cents an hour.
-The ride will head north on Major Taylor Boulevard, follow scenic roads in Holden, and offer a glimpse, on the return, of George Street, the very steep hill where Major Taylor used to train.
-However, cyclists will not climb George Street on this ride.
-Registration is not required; just show up and be ready to roll by 8:45 a.m.
+Preceding the noontime ceremony, the Seven Hills Wheelmen and the Charles River Wheelmen's Wednesday Wheelers led a 30-mile bicycle ride starting and ending at the library.
+Riders met in the McGrath Municipal Parking Lot on Salem Street behind the library; the parking meters take 50 cents an hour.
+Click here for a map and cue sheet; follow the big neon green arrows painted on the pavement starting at Salem and Franklin streets.
+The route heads north on Major Taylor Boulevard, follows scenic roads in Holden, Princeton and Rutland, and offers a glimpse, on the return, of George Street, the very steep hill in downtown Worcester that was a training ground for Major Taylor.
+However, this route does not climb George Street.

 Derrick Z. Jackson

-At 7 p.m. at the library, the Clark University History Department and Higgins School of Humanities will present a panel discussion on "Race, Sports, and Major Taylor's Legacy."
-Boston Globe columnist Derrick Z. Jackson will be moderator for these scholars, historians and authors exploring diversity in sports and society, then and now:
+At 7 p.m. at the library, the Clark University History Department and Higgins School of Humanities presented a panel discussion on "Race, Sports, and Major Taylor's Legacy."
+Boston Globe columnist Derrick Z. Jackson was moderator for these scholars, historians and authors exploring diversity in sports and society, then and now:

 • Andrew Ritchie, author of the biography "Major Taylor: The Extraordinary Career of a Champion Bicycle Racer" (1988)